AQAR

 5.1.5

-The institution has a transparent mechanism for timely redressal of student grievances including sexual harassment and ragging cases.
+The institution has a transparent mechanism for timely redressal of student grievances including sexual harassment and ragging.

 1. Implementation of guidelines of statutory/regulatory bodies